rania3103/stack-overflow-trends-analysis/README.md

 - **NumPy:** Numerical computing with Python.

 ## Findings✨🕵

+### Overall Trends 📈
 - There is a noticeable decrease in the number of questions asked from 2022 to 2024, potentially due to the adoption of AI tools like ChatGPT.
 - The average number of questions asked before mid-2020 was higher compared to after mid-2020.
+- A t-test resulted in a t-statistic of 2.873 and a p-value of 0.0045, indicating that the decrease is statistically significant.

+### Total Questions per Programming Language 🤔
+- Python and JavaScript have the highest number of questions overall, indicating their widespread use and popularity.
+- Languages like Perl and Objective-C have fewer questions, suggesting a decline in their usage.

+### Monthly Trends 🗓️
+- Monthly analysis shows seasonal variations in the number of questions asked, with certain months seeing higher activity than others.

+### Individual Language Trends 🔥
+- Some languages, such as Python and JavaScript, have shown a consistent increase in the number of questions asked over the years.
+- Other languages, such as PHP and Ruby, have shown a decline in the number of questions over time.
+- The period from 2022 to 2024 shows a noticeable decrease in questions across most languages, potentially indicating the impact of AI tools like ChatGPT.